znxftw/dotfiles/README.md

 ## How to upgrade / catch-up to new changes

 1. My recommendation is to _always_ have all your customizations as a single commit on top of the upstream.
 This allows to easily rebase and adopt new changes in the future.
-2. Run the `git -C "${DOTFILES_DIR}" fetch --all; git -C "${DOTFILES_DIR}" upreb` command.
-Most of the times, this should simply rebase your changes on top of the latest upstream master
+2. Run the `git -C "${DOTFILES_DIR}" fetch --all` command.
+   - Run the `git -C "${DOTFILES_DIR}" upreb` command.
+Most of the times, this should simply rebase your changes on top of the latest upstream master.
+   - As an alternative to the above step, if there are too many commits to catch-up to, AND your fork had only 1 commit on top of any of my historical commits, then you can quickly re-apply your changes (remember: single commit) using the following script:

+      ```bash
+      latest_head="$(git -C "${DOTFILES_DIR}" rev-parse HEAD)"
+      git -C "${DOTFILES_DIR}" reset --hard upstream/master
+      git -C "${DOTFILES_DIR}" cherrypick ${latest_head}
+      # TODO: manually fix any conflicts
+      ```

-   - _Hint:_ Before pushing your changes to your remote, if you want to ensure (diff) that your old changes are retained (for eg in `Brewfile`) and no new/unnecessary changes are present, you can run the following 2 commands and review the diffs manually
+3. _Hint:_ Before pushing your changes to your remote, if you want to ensure (diff) that your old changes are retained (for eg in `Brewfile`) and no new/unnecessary changes are present, you can run the following 2 commands and review the diffs manually

    ```bash
     git -C "${DOTFILES_DIR}" diff @{u}  # will diff your local HEAD against the remote HEAD of your own fork.
 Please remember that this diff will show new changes that I have made in my repo, and which are now going-to-be-adopted into yours.
 It's a good idea to remove entries in Brewfile that you won't need